-Imperfectly, our son Danny was an epileptic.
+Imperfectly, our son Danny was a child with epilepsy.
 Tragically, our son Danny died from epilepsy.
-Specifically, Danny died from Sudden Unexplained Death in Epilepsy, also known as SUDEP.
+Specifically, Danny died from Sudden Unexpected Death in Epilepsy, also known as SUDEP.
 Graphically, Mariann found Danny dead in his bed one cold December morning two weeks before Christmas in 2009.
 Horrifically, I tried to resuscitate Danny that morning in front of his sister Mary Grace and his two brothers, Johnny and Tommy.
 Distressingly, we believed that we had been doing everything possible to care for Danny.

 Through two years of treatment by medical professionals, we were never informed that Danny had epilepsy, and even though Danny suffered from seizures we were never informed that Danny could die from one of his seizures.
 Further, not once was information presented regarding organizations that could educate and support us as we swirled through Danny’s seizure episodes.